milkyroute/DuckChat/README.md

 Oh, and I forgot : It's french.
 I will translate it in english, one day.

 ## Dependences
-It uses the Qt libraries, and that's all.
+It uses the Qt5.12.0 libraries, and that's all.